Kim from MommySteffan shared this Thanksgiving craft idea you can make with your child from items you already have on hand.

 - Stiff felt (orange, red and other warm colors)

 - Little hand for small hot pad

-- I created a feather, wing, eye, beak and waddle pattern.
-You can look at some examples online and free hand them on scrap paper.
+- We created a feather, wing, eye, beak and waddle pattern.
+You can look at some examples online and free-hand them on scrap paper.

 - Trace the felt feather onto the fabric scraps.

 - Stitch the fabric to the scraps.
 This will keep it stiff and not droopy.